-Following the Government's Future High Street funding initiative (FHSF), the Planning Committee resolved, in the autumn of 2019, to choose Kirkham Town Centre as its choice to pursue any bids for funding under the scheme.
+Following the Government's Future High Street funding initiative (FHSF), the Planning Committee resolved, in the autumn of 2019, to select Kirkham Town Centre as its choice to pursue any bids for funding under the scheme.
 The first opportunity, being part of the broader FHSF, named the High Street Heritage Action Zone initiative (HS HAZ) was launched.
 This was a competitive process and seeks to enhance the historic environment of high streets that have conservation area status.
 Following the expansion of the funding for the scheme, due to unprecedented bids from a national perspective, the Kirkham bid proved to be successful, following a recommendation to Government from Historic England (HE).
 HE is the body responsible for administering the scheme.
-The grant award is £1.8m and will be match funded from a number of sources including Fylde Council, Kirkham Town Council and Section 106 payments for public realm improvements attributed to residential planning permissions.
+The grant award was £1.8m and will be match funded from a number of sources including Fylde Council, Kirkham Town Council and Section 106 payments for public realm improvements attributed to residential planning permissions.
 The scheme will run over 4 years, commencing in April 2020, and includes a wide range of projects.

-In line with many other authorities, due to COVID 19, the implementation of the scheme has been delayed and a revised project plan, which sets out the projects to be delivered and the associated funding, has been agreed with Historic England.
+The implementation of the scheme was initially delayed due to the impact of Covid-19 and a revised project plan, which sets out the projects to be delivered and the associated funding, has been agreed with Historic England.